SAINT ATHANASIUS THE GREAT BYZANTINE CATHOLIC CHURCH WELCOMES YOU

 HOW MANY RITES ARE THERE IN THE CATHOLIC CHURCH?

-Generally speaking, there are six main Rites of the Catholic Church: Alexandrian, Antiochean, Armenian, Byzantine, Chaldean, and Roman.
+Generally speaking, there are six main Rites of the Catholic Church: Alexandrian, Antiochean, Armenian, Byzantine, Chaldean, and Latin.
 However, language and national customs have made subdivision of each of them so that we can now say there are over 25 different “Rites.”

 WOULD IT NOT BE BETTER TO HAVE ONE “RITE” FOR EVERYONE?